dragozzine/nPSF/Users_Guide.md

 3) Become acquainted with the `RUNPROPS.md` file, which is a guide to using `runprops.txt`.

-4) Once you have a data directory containing a `_flc.fits` file, a `runprops.txt` file, and a `startguess.csv` file, and they have been completed filled out according to your desired parameters, follow the instructions of `###How to run nPSF` found in this document.
+4) Once you have a data directory containing a `_flc.fits` file, a `runprops.txt` file, and a `startguess.csv` file, and they have been completely filled out according to your desired parameters, follow the instructions of `###How to run nPSF` found in this document.

 5) Learn what your results mean in `### The Results Folder` section of this document.